-Last summer, I did another walk from the ANWB’s trail booklet Hiking in the Green Heart in the Netherlands.
+In the summer of 2020 I did another hike from the ANWB’s trail booklet Hiking in the Green Heart in the Netherlands.
 This time the hike is near Lopik and follows a trail largely along the river Lek to the town called Willige Langerak.
 This is also the name of this hike: Willige Langerak trail.

 On my way to the river Lek

 The nearest bus stop is on the edge of Lopik.
 From Rotterdam Capelsebrug it’s roughly a 45-minute bus ride.
 At the bus stop, I immediately turn left and walk along a polder road towards the river Lek.
 In the distance, you can already see that the Lek is a lot higher.
 Further on, the road suddenly becomes a lot steeper and at the top, at the T-junction, I have a beautiful view of the river from the Lekdijk.
 I turn right on the Lekdijk West.

 I walk a long way along the winding Lekdijk and look out over the floodplains of the Lek.
 On this side and the other side of the river, several little river beaches can be seen.

 Near such a river beach, I take a short break on a bench.
 In the floodplains of the river Lek , there are many freely accessible footpaths.
 The trail also sends me into the floodplain from this point on.
 I climb over a fence and walk along the footpath towards a group of trees.
 The further I walk, the higher the grass gets.
 At a certain point, I’m no longer sure whether I’m still walking on the path.
 But it does look as if there is some sort of passage.
 The grass is now up to my armpits.
 A footpath like this is nice, but this is very impractical.
 I hope that the paths are not like this everywhere, I can’t really get going like this.

 A little later, the path sends me back onto the dike and I end up on the Lekdijk again via a small overpass.
 I check whether I have caught a tick, but that is not the case.